TX-2/TX-2-simulator/OVERVIEW.md

 We're in the early stages of implementation.
 Most opcodes and most hardware are not implemented yet.
-We have enough implemented opcodes and hardware that the boot code works and the machien tries to load a binary from paper tape, in the normal boot process.
+We have enough implemented opcodes and hardware that the boot code works and the machine tries to load a binary from paper tape, in the normal boot process.
 But so far that's it.